ec429/fc-aviation/README.md

 A Fascist nation that has build the great wonder Yasukuni Shrine can construct Kamikaze units.
 These are Missile-class units, quick to build and highly effective at attacking ships; but they also cost one population to build, and as missiles are destroyed after attacking.
 Still, a Kamikaze swarm can be a useful way to take out enemy aircraft carriers when your homeland is threatened.
 They are also carrier-capable.

+### Jets

+Towards the end of the tech tree, many aircraft have the 'Jet' flag, which means they can only be built by a city with the 'Air Base' improvement.
+This represents the complex ground-support infrastructure needed to operate such technologically advanced aircraft.
+Consequently, on entering the jet age you may need to divert a considerable amount of production into building these Air Bases, so that you can get the benefit of your newly-developed aircraft.

+A few jet-propelled aircraft do not have this requirement:

+* Light Fighters are specifically designed for rough-and-ready operation.
+* Jet Flying Boat.
+* VTOL Attack Jet.
+* Jet Airliner (which instead requires the Int'l Airport improvement).

+There are also alternative units ("superprops" and later "turboprops") which allow some development of capability without the infrastructure requirement.
+However, they are generally weaker than the jets (except that in some cases the first-generation jets, while faster than superprops, have slightly lower combat stats).

 ## Known cheesy tricks

 Seabees can build improvements on sea tiles while transported.
 This is needed in order to allow building Buoys at all — from boats like the Landing-craft — but it also means that they can build them while on a plane.
 So, a Twenties Flying Boat with a Seabees on board has essentially unlimited range over water: when fuel gets low, just drop a Buoy (it only takes one turn) then spend a turn moored at the Buoy to refuel.